Homotopy theory of coalgebras over operads: Model-categories of coalgebras

+We will base our model-structure on that of the underlying chain-complexes in $\chaincat$.
+Definition~\ref{def:cofibrationweakequiv} and definition \ref{def:fibration} describe how we define cofibrations, fibrations, and weak equivalences.
-This is the absolute model structure defined by Christensen and Hovey in \cite{Christensen.Hovey:2002}, and Cole in \cite{Cole.M-homotopy}.
-In this model structure, \emph{all} unbounded chain-complexes are cofibrant and a quasi-isomorphism may \emph{fail} to be a weak equivalence. \end{rem*} \begin{rem} We must allow non-$\ring$-free chain complexes (when $\ring=\integers$) because the underlying chain complexes of the cofree coalgebras $\pcoalg{V}{\ast}$ and $L_{\mathcal{V}}(\ast)$ are not known to be $\ring$-free.
-They certainly are if $\ring$ is a field, but if $\ring=\integers$ their underlying abelian groups are subgroups of the Baer-Specker group, $\integers^{\aleph_{0}}$, which is $\integers$-torsion free but well-known \emph{not} to be a free abelian group (see \cite{Baer-Specker-nonfree}, \cite{Baer-Specker-bounded} or the survey \cite{Baer-Specker-survey}). \end{rem} \begin{prop} The forgetful functor (defined in definition~\ref{def:forgetful}) and cofree coalgebra functors define adjoint pairs

-\end{prop} \begin{rem*} The adjointness of the functors follows from the universal property of cofree coalgebras --- see~\cite{Smith-cofree}. \end{rem*} \begin{condition} \emph{ Throughout the rest of this paper,} we assume that $\mathcal{V}$ is an operad equipped with a morphism of operads (see definition~\ref{def:coend}) that makes the diagram commute.
-Here, the operad structure on $\mathcal{V}\otimes\coend(I;\{\ring\cdot p_{0},\ring\cdot p_{1}\})$ is just the tensor product of the operad structures of $\mathcal{V}$ and $\coend(I;\{\ring\cdot p_{0},\ring\cdot p_{1}\})$.
+We must allow non-$\ring$-free chain-complexes (when $\ring=\integers$) because the underlying chain complexes of the cofree coalgebras $\pcoalg V{\ast}$ and $L_{\mathcal{V}}(\ast)$ are not known to be $\ring$-free.
+They certainly are if $\ring$ is a field, but if $\ring=\integers$ their underlying abelian groups are subgroups of the Baer-Specker group, $\integers^{\aleph_{0}}$, which is $\integers$-torsion free but well-known \emph{not} to be a free abelian group (see \cite{Baer-Specker-nonfree}, \cite{Baer-Specker-bounded} or the survey \cite{Baer-Specker-survey}). \begin{prop} The forgetful functor (defined in definition~\ref{def:forgetful}) and cofree coalgebra functors define adjoint pairs \end{prop} \begin{rem*} The adjointness of the functors follows from the universal property of cofree coalgebras --- see~\cite{Smith-cofree}. \end{rem*} \begin{condition} \emph{ Throughout the rest of this paper,} we assume that $\mathcal{V}$ is an operad equipped with a morphism of operads --- where $\mathfrak{S}$ is the Barratt-Eccles operad (see example~\ref{exa:The-Barratt-Eccles-operad,} --- that makes the diagram commute.
+Here, the operad structure on $\mathcal{V}\otimes\mathfrak{S}$ is just the tensor product of the operad structures of $\mathcal{V}$ and $\mathfrak{S}$, and the vertical map is projection: where $T$ is the operad that is $\ring$ in all arities and $\hat{\epsilon}:\mathfrak{S}\to T$ is defined by the augmentations:

-We also assume that the arity-$1$ component of $\mathcal{V}$ is equal to $\ring$, generated by the unit. \end{condition} The following assumption implies it: